livieee/SQL-Practices-/README.md

 # SQL 刷题记录

 ## Description
+Records for SQL practices from all necessary resources

+### LeetCode Database Probems 🌸
-Solutions for all free SQL challenges on Leetcode executed on MySQL and MS SQL Server.
+First part, solutions for all free SQL challenges on Leetcode executed on MySQL and MS SQL Server.

-### LeetCode Database Probems :sunflower:
-Only high-quality problems are selected.
-Pathological problems such as [Find Median Given Frequency of Numbers](https://leetcode.com/problems/find-median-given-frequency-of-numbers) are not discussed.
-Entry-level syntax problems such as [Combine Two Tables](https://leetcode.com/problems/combine-two-tables) are not discussed.
+I'm categorized them based on the major use case.

 ### JOIN 🍊
 | \# | Problems | Solutions | Level | Concept |